BrazilPowered/docker-dotnet/README.md

   "$($env:dtrDomain)/<your-Organization-Name>/mta-dev-signup-homepage:v1"
 ```

+> This might look like `104.248.14.199:4443/sotol-r-us/mta-dev-signup-homepage:v1`

 Next you need to create an organization to group image repositories for the images you want to store.

-Skip this section if you have already done this.
+>> Skip the next few steps in this section if you or your instructor have already made one.

 First click on the `DTR` button the left sidebar and log into DTR using your provided credentials. (**ignore the security warnings - the lab environment uses self-signed HTTPS certificates**).